Recommended calculator

 At a higher rate, the same balance generates more cost for every period it remains unpaid.
 That makes delays more expensive and extends the impact of slower repayment.

 At a lower rate, the same balance still generates cost, but it builds more gradually.
 The difference isn’t only the amount—it’s how quickly that amount accumulates.
+For more examples built around APR and payment pressure, use the credit card interest guides.

 Estimate your current interest